What to know about bonsai trees

 2. Material: Bonsai containers are typically made of ceramic, clay, or plastic.
 Each material has its advantages and disadvantages.
 Ceramic and clay pots are popular for their natural look and ability to retain moisture, but they can be fragile and prone to cracking.
 Plastic pots are lightweight, durable, and less prone to damage, but they may not provide optimal moisture control.

-See also Will eats a bonsai tree
+See also Where to buy bonsai tree in bedford

 3. Style: The style of the container should complement the design of the bonsai tree.
 Traditional styles, such as round or rectangular pots, are commonly used for most bonsai styles.
 However, specific styles, such as cascade or literati, may require more unique and artistic containers to enhance their visual impact.